isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-10-07-post-early-malay-printing-in-singapore.md

 <span style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6; display:block; font-size:1rem; line-height:1.5rem;"><b>Tales of the Malay World: Manuscripts and Early Books</b>
 <br><br>
 Be sure to catch this exhibition of old Malay manuscripts and printed books from the 18th to early 20th centuries at level 10 of the National Library Building.
 The exhibition ends on 25 February 2018.
-For more information, go to <a href="www.nlb.gov.sg/exhibitions/">www.nlb.gov.sg/exhibitions/</a>.</span>
+For more information, go to <a href="https://exhibitions.nlb.gov.sg/">https://exhibitions.nlb.gov.sg/</a>.</span>

 <div style="background-color: white;">
 <br>
 <img style="width: 100px; height: 100px;" src="/images/Vol-13-issue-3/early-malay-printing-in-sg/mazelan1.png">
-<b>Mazelan Anuar</B> is a Senior Librarian with the National Library, Singapore.
+<b>Mazelan Anuar</b> is a Senior Librarian with the National Library, Singapore.
 His research interests are in early Singapore Malay publications and digital librarianship.
 He manages the National Library’s Malay language collection as well as the NewspaperSG portal.
 </div>

 <a href="/vol-13/issue-3/oct-dec-2017/"><center>Back to Issue</center></a>

 #### **NOTES**

-[^1]:Juffri Supa’at & Gopaul, N. (Eds.).
+[^1]:Juffri Supa’at &amp; Gopaul, N. (Eds.).
 (2009). *[Aksara: Menjejaki tulisan Melayu = Aksara: The passage of Malay scripts](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13238990)* (p.
 37).
 Singapore: National Library Board.
 (Call no.: Malay RSING 499.2811 AKS)

 [^2]:Winstedt, R. (1944, October.
 Indian influence in the Malay world. *The Journal of the Royal Asiatic Society of Great Britain and Ireland, 2*, 186–195, pp. 186–187.
 Retrieved from JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website.